toriborish/Recipes/docs/source/Recipes/Desserts/PineappleCookies.rst

    Puree pineapple chunks using food processor or a blender.
    Transfer to sauce pan, add sugar, then cook on medium heat until all liquid has evaporated.
-   Lower the heat to low, continue to cook until it has thinkened and is a little drier than the consistency of regular jam.
+   Lower the heat to low, continue to cook until it has thickened and is a little drier than the consistency of regular jam.
    Remove from heat, cool completely.

    Place pastry ingredients in a food processor, pulse for a few seconds until it is starting to come together.